Close Menu

 About

-She is drawn to definitional boundary-breaking questions, most notably, (1) redefinition of the formalist notion of the lyric in the context of poets’ autobiographical and sequential methodologies, (2) reconsideration of the myth of the single author in relation to coauthorships, especially by women, and of collaboratively written novels, autobiographies, memoirs, and poetry, (3) critique of the “suicide identity,” as applied to prominent fin-de-siècle and modernist authors, and disclosure of their distinctively complex approaches to modern suicidology, (4) recovery of coauthored texts by Michael Field, two “married” women poets at the turn of the twentieth century, (5) retrieval of the comic dimension of modernism (previously viewed as bleak) and of its continuities with postmodernism, and (6) reconsideration of fundamental contributions by individual Victorian and modernist women writers, including Elizabeth Barrett Browning, Olive Schreiner, Elizabeth Robins Pennell, Lucas Malet, and Edith Sitwell.
-(Thinking of this work as a vocation, she started puzzling over quirky phenomena like these at a young age.)
+She is drawn to definitional boundary-breaking questions, most notably the redefinition of the formalist notion of the lyric in the context of poets’ autobiographical and sequential methodologies; reconsideration of the myth of the single author in relation to coauthorships, especially by women and of collaboratively written novels, autobiographies, memoirs and poetry; critique of the “suicide identity,” as applied to prominent fin-de-siècle and modernist authors, and disclosure of their distinctively complex approaches to modern suicidology; recovery of coauthored texts by Michael Field, two “married” women poets at the turn of the twentieth century; retrieval of the comic dimension of modernism, previously viewed as bleak and of its continuities with postmodernism; and reconsideration of fundamental contributions by individual Victorian and modernist women writers, including Elizabeth Barrett Browning, Olive Schreiner, Elizabeth Robins Pennell, Lucas Malet and Edith Sitwell.
+Thinking of this work as a vocation, she started puzzling over quirky phenomena like these at a young age.

-• Linda J. Lacey Award for Mentoring Excellence (Women’s and Gender Studies, The University of Tulsa)
+• Linda J. Lacey Award for Mentoring Excellence, Women’s and Gender Studies Program, The University of Tulsa

-• The University of Tulsa Outstanding Teaching Award
+• Outstanding Teacher Award, The University of Tulsa

-• Outstanding Academic Book (American Library Association) for first book, “Self and Sequence: The Poetry of D. H. Lawrence”
+• Outstanding Academic Book, “Self and Sequence: The Poetry of D. H. Lawrence,” American Library Association

 Education